The 10 best day trips from Manchester by train

 How to get there:

-Train from Manchester Piccadilly (approx. 10 mins), Manchester Victoria (approx. 35 mins with change at Manchester Piccadilly), or Manchester Oxford Road (approx. 15 mins).
+Train from Manchester Piccadilly to Stockport (approx. 10 mins), Manchester Victoria to Stockport (approx. 40 mins with a change at Manchester Piccadilly), or Manchester Oxford Road to Stockport (approx. 15 mins).

 Why go?